-No relevant risks to the environment (moderate or higher) were identified for failures of the dike during operations.
+No moderate or higher risks to the environment were identified for failures of the dike during operations.
 Considerations for the assessment are as follows.

-A dike failure resulting in complete loss of containment is considered rare.
-The most likely causes for such failure are internal erosion or piping of foundation and filter materials, inadequate construction/operation of seepage control systems, and slope failures within the open pit that impact the stability of the dike (all considered rare events).
+A dike failure resulting in complete loss of containment was estimated at less than 10% probability or very unlikely to occur over the life of the Project (likelihood D).
+The most likely causes for such failure are internal erosion or piping of foundation and filter materials, inadequate construction/operation of seepage control systems, and slope failures within the open pit that impact the stability of the dike (all very unlikely to occur over the life of the Project).